MONEY MARKETS-Dollar funding costs rebound on recession fears

 By Marius Zaharia

-zone banks rose on Friday on fears that a bleak economic outlook
+for euro zone banks rose on Friday on fears that a bleak

 Investors sought dollars via FX swaps while short-term money